Reversing a European food classification that would have destroyed an industry.

 Following the defeat of these proposals, the European Commission then proposed compositional criteria for slimming foods that were not commercially viable and would have led to the disappearance of VLCDs as a category of foods altogether.

 Whitehouse, which provides the Industry Group’s secretariat, created and implemented a vigorous EU-wide public affairs campaign involving distributors across all the EU countries in which the Group’s members operated.

 The European VLCD Industry Group was positioned as the main and most influential trade association for manufacturers and distributors of VLCD products in both UK and Europe, with policy makers contacting the group when relevant matters relating to the revision of the dietetic foods legislation arose.

-Whitehouse initiated a comprehensive programme of direct communication and stakeholder engagement with MEPs, key officials at the European Commission, the Permanent Representations and Competent Authorities of the then 27 member states, including the Department of Health in the UK.
+Whitehouse initiated a comprehensive programme of direct communication and stakeholder engagement with MEPs, key officials at the European Commission, the Permanent Representations and Competent Authorities of the then 27 member states, including the Department of Health and Social Care in the UK.
 This programme was carefully managed to ensure that Members’ concerns were noted at the highest possible level and that Members’ comments and views were incorporated into the revised legislation.

 During this programme of communication and engagement, Whitehouse built up excellent relations with Commission policy-makers, MEPs and other trade associations with similar interests.